wonkodv/hanstool/README.md

 -----

-Commands are the concept of python functions, executed by a short name. for clarification:
+Commands are the concept of python functions, executed by a short name.
+For clarification:
 *   command-string: The text (including Arguments) you type to execute a command
 *   command-name: The text before any arguments you type to execute a command
-*   command-arguments: The argumetn part of the command-string  you type to execute a command
+*   command-arguments: The argument part of the command-string  you type to execute a command
-*   command-function: The command function the python function in which things happen
+*   command-function: The python function in which things happen
-*   command-wrapper: The wrapper arround the command-function.
+*   command-wrapper: The wrapper around the command-function.
 This wrapper takes command-arguments, parses them and then calls the command-function with the parsed arguments.
 *   command-attribute:  Attributes of the command (name, hotkey, ...).
 These are